-The fluvial and tidal flood risk to each of the major development sites has been considered using the Flood Maps for Planning37 mapping produced by the Environment Agency.
-Surface water flooding has been reviewed for each of the major development sites using the Risk of Flooding from Surface Water (RoFSW)38 mapping produced by the Environment Agency.
+The fluvial and tidal flood risk to each of the major Preferred Option sites, additional sites and changes in Proposed Allocations has been considered using the Flood Maps for Planning mapping produced by the Environment Agency.
+Surface water flooding has been reviewed for each of the major development sites using the Risk of Flooding from Surface Water (RoFSW) mapping produced by the Environment Agency.
 The flooding data sets have been used to determine the extent of site boundaries that are at risk from flooding from different sources.
 This assessment gives an indication of which sites may need additional mitigation to manage the risk.